Pull up a chair and pour a glass of wine for a casual conversation with Chris.

 A: Flourish by Martin P. Seligman and the How of Happiness by Sonia Lyubormirsky are on both my nightstand and my iPod.
 There are so many new, well-researched books being written about happiness and positive psychology, it’s an exciting time to be practicing in this field.
 I base much of my work on Happiness at Work, by Jessica Pryce-Jones and the research in the field of Emotional Intelligence.

-Q: After 25 years of success in the marketing field, you made a change to positive organizational development.
+Q: After three decades of success in the marketing field, you made a change to positive organizational development.
 What brought about this change, and how are the two related?

 A: During my master in management studies, I came across new research that proves increasing an employee’s psychological capital and happiness also increases their productivity and decreases sick time—and they stay with the company longer.
 That’s a great way to enhance a business’ competitive advantage—by investing in the employees you currently have.